khulnasoft/CipherGuard-docker/dev/README.md

   - Base DN:         `dc=example,dc=org`
 6. Click the button to test the configuration, ensure the dummy data has been processed and click the button to save the settings

-**Note:** If you get an "Internal Server Error" while testing the configurations and you are using the php debug mode, set the debug flag to false (e.g. in cipherguar.php) and try again.
+**Note:** If you get an "Internal Server Error" while testing the configurations and you are using the php debug mode, set the debug flag to false (e.g. in cipherguard.php) and try again.

 # Setup xDebug